Caumasee: Flow system

-As close as 500 yards to the Caumasee is another dell and altering lake, called Lag Tuleritg, which is just about level to the Caumasee; it is just 18 meters higher.
-This lake dries out completely in autumn and remains empty until being filled by a small river of just about 800m in length, covering some 100 meters difference in altitude.
-That river will start flowing around May, depending on temperatures and snow melt rate in the mountains.
+As close as 500 yards to the Caumasee is another dell and an alpine lake, called Lag Tuleritg, which is just about level to the Caumasee; it is just 18 meters higher.
+This lake dries out completely in autumn and remains empty until it is filled by a small river about 800m long, covering a difference in altitude of about 100 meters.
+That river will start flowing around May, depending on mountain temperatures and snowmelt rates.
 Its origin is another lake, Lag Prau Pulté, which is fed by underground water only in spring, disappearing in autumn and staying dry all winter.
-During a cold period in spring, water that entered the basin of this lake may disappear again as snow melt decreases and all water remains in the underground flow.
-Due to its origin, the water of both lakes is grey all summer until the level starts to go down in autumn.
-In Lag Prau Pulte one can see another special effect caused by air being forced out of the underground; this is causing the lake not only to remain grey but to frequently produce bubbles and therefore different colours can be seen on the surface.
+During a cold spring, water that entered the basin of this lake may disappear again as snowmelt decreases and all the water remains underground.
+Due to its origin, the water in both lakes is grey all summer until the levels start to drop in autumn.
+In Lag Prau Pulte, one can see another special effect caused by air being forced out of the underground; this keeps the lake not only grey but also bubbling, so different colours can be seen on the surface.

-The flow system has been severely attacked by building the Flims Bypass Tunnel when engineers decided to divert some 800 Litres per minute of underground water flow out of the tunnel instead of sealing it into the rock.
-Further changes occurred when another previously existing basin near the road, which filled with water every year, was landfilled during road constructions.
-Since 2011 additional water is being fed near the tunnel into the river running from Lag Prau Pulte to Lag Tuleritg to compensate the water loss in the underground system.
+The flow system has been severely affected by the construction of the Flims Bypass Tunnel, when engineers decided to divert some 800 Litres per minute of underground water flow out of the tunnel rather than seal it into the rock.
+Further changes occurred when another previously existing basin near the road, which filled with water every year, was landfilled during road construction.
+Since 2011, additional water has been fed into the river running from Lag Prau Pulte to Lag Tuleritg to compensate for water loss in the underground system.

-A fourth lake, Crestasee, is also fed by underground water but retains a constant level all year.
+A fourth lake, Crestasee, is also fed by underground water but maintains a constant level year-round.